SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 #### CEDRIC

-> QUIET ON THE WESTERN FRONT.
+> ALL QUIET ON THE WESTERN FRONT.

 <br><i>But we knew better than to sink into false security.</i>